rlucioni/blog/content/posts/python-proxy-classes.md

             return DrinkVendingMachine().dispense(product_code, money)
 ```

 This is fine if you only have to deal with one method and your class doesn't need to store state on instance attributes like `income`, which `SnackVendingMachine` and `DrinkVendingMachine` increment to keep track of money collected by the machine.
-But what if you have to handle many methods, or are working with several classes, each of which stores state on a variety of instance attributes, some not present on the base class?
+But what if you have to handle many methods, or are working with several possibly divergent classes, each of which stores state on a variety of instance attributes, some not present on the base class?
 With an approach like `ProxiedVendingMachine`, you don't need to override anything; attribute access is proxied to instances of `SnackVendingMachine` and `DrinkVendingMachine`.

 ```python
 class ProxiedCall: